nsnam/ns-3-dev-git/doc/installation/source/windows.rst

 Note: if the MinGW64 binary directory doesn't precede the Windows/System32 directory (already in ``%PATH%``), the documentation build will fail since Windows has a conflicting ``convert`` command (FAT-to-NTFS).
-Similarly, the Msys64 binary directory doesn't precede the Windows/System2 directory, running the ``bash`` command will result in Windows trying to run the Windows Subsystem for Linux (WSL) bash shell.
+Similarly, if the Msys64 binary directory doesn't precede the Windows/System2 directory, running the ``bash`` command will result in Windows trying to run the Windows Subsystem for Linux (WSL) bash shell.

 Accessing the MinGW64 shell